15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Taubman Museum of Art

-Keeping in line with an affordable and cultured Metro-Mountain getaway is the Taubman Museum of Art in Downtown Roanoke.
+Keeping in line with an affordable and cultured Metro-Mountain getaway, be sure to visit the Taubman Museum of Art in Downtown Roanoke.

 City Market, Downtown Roanoke